Greenville Family Law & Divorce Attorney

-Get help from a divorce attorney in South Carolina, call Lauren Taylor Law today.
+Get help from a Greenville divorce family law attorney.
+Call Lauren Taylor Law today.

-What are the grounds for Divorce in South Carolina?
+What are the Grounds for Divorce in Greenville South Carolina?

 What’s a No-Fault Divorce?

 The fifth ground, one year’s separation, is the no-fault basis.
 Unlike some states, South Carolina does not recognize “irreconcilable differences” as a valid ground for divorce.
 Instead, your divorce attorney will advise that the last ground (living separate and apart without cohabitation for a period of one year) is the only no-fault ground for divorce.
 This has become increasingly popular as couples try to avoid the nasty fights that come with blaming someone for the breakup of a marriage.

 Rather than pin the demise of the relationship on one person, no-fault divorce allows both parties to accept responsibility and move on without finger-pointing.